-All the wildlife cameras come with their own strap to fix them to tree trunks, fence posts etc., but that may not always be the most desirable location, and you are limited in adjusting the angle (especially the vertical angle), and it can be quite fiddle and time consuming strapping the camera in place.
+All the wildlife cameras come with their own strap to fix them to tree trunks, fence posts, etc., but that may not always be the most desirable location, and you are limited in adjusting the angle (especially the vertical angle), and it can be quite a fiddle and time consuming strapping the camera in place.

-- The metal mounting arm pivots both horizontally and vertically; so you can fine tune the exact angle and direction you want.
+- The metal mounting arm pivots both horizontally and vertically, so you can fine-tune the exact angle and direction you want.

-- The stand allows you to choose the most desirable height for mounting the camera; generally the same height as the animal you wish to capture on film, so that you are looking headlong into the animal rather than from above
+- The stand allows you to choose the most desirable height for mounting the camera, generally the same height as the animal you wish to capture on film so that you are looking headlong into the animal rather than from above.

 - You can put the stand just about anywhere you like; without worrying about trying to find something to strap it to, and

-The advantage of using two wildlife cameras together is that if a fox or some other animal is sitting just outside the viewing area of one camera, it may be in full view in the other camera.
+The advantage of using two wildlife cameras together is that if a fox or some other animal is sitting just outside the viewing area of one camera, it may be in full view of the other camera.

 Field Test of Wildlife Camera Stand

-Multi-purposing the Camera Stand
+Multi-Purposing the Camera Stand

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.